informatics-lab/blog/_posts/2016-08-16-the-story-of-an-led-rhino.md

 <p style="text-align:center;"><img src="https://images.informaticslab.co.uk/articles/2016-08-16-the-story-of-an-led-rhino/block-color.jpeg" alt="Block colours on the rhino"></p>

 They do have one benefit and that is absolute control over which LEDS are on and what colour they are.
-It is for this reason that they are still in the project, and if you spent some time rerally digging into this functionality it could be used to make some very interesting things indeed.
+It is for this reason that they are still in the project, and if you spent some time really digging into this functionality it could be used to make some very interesting things indeed.

 #### Mapping = media themes
 Let's step back to that issues of locating LED 471.
 Wouldn't it be better if instead of using its number we could use a set of (x,y) coordinates to locate it on the rhino?
 We thought it would, so some of the other team members developed a program to do just that!